-French Butchers Ask For Protection After Threats From Violent Vegans
+French Butchers Ask For Protection After Vegans Blamed For Vandalism

 French butchers say they're under threat from militant vegans.
 And they've asked the French government for protection.
 What's at stake, say butchers, is not just the right to eat meat — but a way of life.